epigen/CellWhisperer/README.md

 snakemake
 ```

-Then, the whole process of generating annotations and preparing the datasets for training is captured in a dedicated pipeline:
+Then, the whole process of generating annotations and preparing the datasets for training is captured in a dedicated pipeline (requires a large number of GPU hours):

 ```
 cd src/pre_training_processing